What is COLUMVI?

 Large B-cell lymphoma (LBCL)

 The most common type of B-cell non-Hodgkin lymphoma (NHL).
-With NHL, abnormal lymphocytes build up in the lymph nodes, bone marrow, and spleen.
-DLBCL is a subtype of LBCL.
+With NHL, abnormal lymphocytes build up in the lymph nodes, bone marrow, and spleen, DLBCL is a subtype of LBCL.

 Overall response